 The central lawn

-The central lawn consists of a formal garden (jardin à la française) which is bordered by the West Plateau and the East Plateau greenhouses.
-The South end of the huge French-style parterre is marked by the Dalou Fountain whose medallion depicts the Triumph of Bacchus.
-Behind it stands the monumental Palm-House (Palmarium).
+The central lawn comprises a formal garden (Jardin à la française) bordered by the West Plateau and the East Plateau greenhouses.
+The South end of the vast French-style parterre is marked by the Dalou Fountain, whose medallion depicts the Triumph of Bacchus.
+Behind it stands the monumental Palm House (Palmarium).
 Elegant china-looking garden vases are scattered along the edges.

 The Palm-House

-The Palm-House (also known as Palmarium) offers luxuriance, calm and voluptuousness.
-The aery cast iron structure resembles a glass cathedral and is intended to give plants light and heat.
-Built in the 19th century, the Belle Époque greenhouse houses exotic tropical plants that came by steamship.
-This tropical environment also feature a small pond with Japanese carps and a small aviary.
+The Palm House (Palmarium) offers luxuriance, calm and voluptuousness.
+The cast iron structure resembles a glass cathedral intended to give plants light and heat.
+Constructed in the 19th century, the Belle Époque greenhouse houses exotic tropical plants from steamship.
+This tropical environment also features a small pond with Japanese carps and a small aviary.

 The Tropical Greenhouse

-Adjacent to the Palm House, the 19th century greenhouse was designed like a winter garden or cabinet of botanical curiosity.
-It houses plants that share a similar and harmonious need for light, moisture and warmth: banana-trees, coffee bushes, papaya-trees…
+Adjacent to the Palm House, the 19th-century greenhouse was designed like a winter garden or cabinet of botanical curiosity.
+It houses plants with a similar and harmonious need for light, moisture and warmth: banana trees, coffee bushes, papaya trees…

 The Orangerie Greenhouse

-Recently renovated the Orangerie Greenhouse will be reopen to the public in June 2016.
+The recently renovated Orangerie Greenhouse reopened to the public in June 2016.

 The English Garden

-Situated to the West of the park, the English garden contains beautiful trees and heather earth plants.
+The English garden is situated West of the park and contains beautiful trees and heather earth plants.

 Square des Poètes